The Importance of Informal Interactions

 Understanding and mitigating resistance when adopting a hybrid work model

-Understanding the impact of remote and onsite work on employees’ social capital is key to mitigate resistance and minimize the negative impact on engagement and attrition when adopting hybrid work models.
+Understanding the impact of remote and onsite work on employees’ social capital is key to mitigate resistance when adopting hybrid work models and minimize the negative impact on engagement and attrition.

 Leaders need to pay special attention to informal leaders when managing the return to the office.
 If these informal leaders feel they can’t influence the transition, it can lead to two potentially negative outcomes: 1) the informal leader leverages his/her influence to create resistance towards the transition process and becomes a negative influencer, or 2) the informal leader leaves the organization, resulting in a negative impact on the morale and productivity of his/her immediate network.

-By giving informal leaders a relevant role in the transition from remote to hybrid work models, leaders can leverage the influence of these employees to accelerate change adoption and prevent them from becoming negative influencers.
+By giving informal leaders a relevant role in the transition from remote to hybrid work models, leaders can leverage the influence of these employees to smooth and accelerate the transition, effectively preventing them from becoming negative influencers.

-For companies to effectively manage the transition from remote to hybrid work models, it is critical that they understand the impact of this change on the employees’ collaboration dynamics.
-People Analytics methods such as organizational network analysis (ONA) provide a powerful tool to achieve this, enabling leaders to accelerate the transition process while mitigating resistance by engaging informal leaders in a proactive manner.
+For companies to effectively manage the transition from remote to hybrid work models, it is critical that they understand the impact that these models have on the employees’ collaboration dynamics.
+People Analytics methods such as organizational network analysis (ONA) provide a powerful tool to achieve this, enabling leaders to smooth and accelerate the transition process while mitigating resistance by engaging informal leaders in a proactive manner.